 How Much Will You Get Back?

-If you’re interested in letting your student loan interest help you save some money during tax time, see if you’re eligible for the deduction on tax form 1040.
+If you’re interested in letting your student loan interest help you save some money during tax season, see if you’re eligible for the deduction on tax form 1040.